CMT309: Computational Data Science

 Data extraction and importing; analysis using common libraries (e.g. pandas, numpy, scipy)

-Data Visualisation (e.g. matplotlib, seaborn, plotly)
+Data Visualisation (e.g. matplotlib, plotly)

 Natural language processing using common libraries (e.g regex, nltk)